 I worked as a volunteer on the FFN Kidsweek publications.
 In 2015 and 2016, we wrote several articles and about the Future For Nature winners for this weekly newspaper for children.
 I’m sure that their stories have inspired many young readers – the next generation conservationists.

-The year of 2018, I have taken on the role as coordinator and I’m mainly involved with the organisation of this year’s activities of the Award Event itself.
+The year of 2018, I have taken on the role as coordinator and I’m mainly involved with the organisation of the year’s activities around the Award Event.

 Onnika van Oosterbosch